• How to Create an Illustrated Watercolor Map

 3. Make a Pencil Draft

-Once you’ve got a rough layout, you can start work on a draft.
+Once you’ve got a rough layout, you can start working on a draft.
 Make sure you create it on high-quality paper — try watercolor paper or 80# drawing paper — because you’ll draw directly over the draft with ink in the next step.
 I’d pull up a picture of each place online and draw your own version of that place on the draft.
 If freehand drawing intimidates you, use a light box!
 Just print off a tiny version of each place and trace over it on the draft.

 How to Create an Illustrated Watercolor Map | The Postman's Knock